JonathanCollaud/Orthobot/README.md

 # Orthobot
 SHS Digital Humanities Project

-To run the bot, simply type 'python orthobot.py'
+To run the bot, simply type 'python orthobot.py' in your terminal